-Property markets around Australia have been buoyant for some time now and memories of the previous few difficult years in real estate have become a faded memory for many of us.
+Property markets around Australia have been buoyant for some time now and memories of the difficult times in real estate we experienced 5 years ago have become a faded memory for many of us.

 However, it would be a pity to have lived through those challenging times without learning some lessons so that we are not destined to repeat the pain.

 So what did you learn from the last property downturn?

 Probably the most important lesson we can all learn is to never get too carried away when the market is booming or too disenchanted during property slumps.
 Letting your emotions drive your investments is a sure-fire way to disaster.